Bulikosha/TaskTracker/README.md

 # To run application
 - Configure Connection String in appsettings.json file
-- Dependencies indicated below (section "Technologies used") should be installed
+- Dependencies indicated above (section "Technologies used") should be installed
 - Restore migrations, if needed

 # Migrations: